LightSpeedWorks/new-generator/README.md

   This `Generator` has `filter`, `map` or `reduce` methods like `Array`.

-  **new-generator** does not directly use any ES6 Harmony features, but it is designed to work well with `ES6 generators and iteration`, a control flow library based on ES6 generators.
+  **new-generator** does not directly use any ES2015 (ES6 Harmony) features, but it is designed to work well with `ES2015 (ES6) generators and iteration`, a control flow library based on ES2015 (ES6) generators.

   [Japanese version/■日本語版はこちら■](README-JP.md#readme)